nike-dev/odin-recipes/README.md

 1. Practice writing broilerplate HTML.
 2. Get familiar with links and images.
 3. Use basic git add, commit and other git commands to get familiar with them.
+4. Use display and box-sizing to change how elements behave in the webpage.
-4. Write good commits and make of habit of it. (but obviously, I will get there someday xD)
+5. Write good commits and make of habit of it. (but obviously, I will get there someday xD)
-5. Practice!
+6. Practice!
 Practice!
 Practice!